Breaking your Lease Early if you Experienced Domestic Violence

 This letter tells your landlord that you are breaking your lease.
 It makes sure they know they can’t withhold your security deposit just because they are unhappy.
 You just need to add some basic information for you (the tenant) and your landlord.

-Step 3: Send your landlord the letter and a document showing you reported the domestic violence.
+Step 3: Send your landlord the letter and a document showing you reported the domestic violence (from Step 1).

 You can email it, mail it, or give it to them in person.
 Note: Make a copy.
 Do not give away the original confirmation that you reported domestic violence.